syedmuhammadbilalshakeel1/kidney/README.md

 4. Launch the Gradio app for online predictions using the CNN model.

 Feel free to explore and contribute to this project.
 For more details on specific scripts, model usage, and dependencies, please refer to the respective sections of the documentation.

-**Note:** If you prefer pre-trained models, they are available in the repository for direct use.

-## Contributors

-- Junaid Ali Bhatti

-Feel free to contact me.